Game Review

-Teenage Mutant Ninja Turtles Screenshot
+Teenage Mutant Ninja Turtles Review - Screenshot 1 of 2

 Turtle mania was sweeping the world when this came out in 1989.
 That's probably why this game was so popular despite it being an unfair bag of dog's droppings!